The White Sox lost, 6-5, at the Philadelphia A’s.

 His line for the night: 14 innings pitched, one run, six hits, nine strikeouts, two wins.
 Wilbur moved to 13-3 on the season — and it wasn’t even June.

-In a game against the Rangers in Arlington, Texas, White Sox pitcher Joe Cowley struck out the first seven men he faced to set an American League record.
-However, Cowley wound up pitching only four-plus innings, and took the loss in a 6-3 defeat.
+In a game against the Rangers in Arlington, Texas, White Sox pitcher Joe Cowley struck out the first seven men he faced to tie an American League record.
+He fanned Oddibe McDowell, Scott Fletcher, Pete O’Brien, Pete Incaviglia, Gary Ward, George Wright and Steve Buechele, in order.
+However, Cowley wound up pitching only 4 1⁄3 innings and give up six runs (five earned), taking the loss in a 6-3 defeat.